Why Biometric Data is Key for Improving Our Health

 These fitness trackers often sync up with the wearer’s smartphone and accompanying apps to monitor their physical activity and health.
 Body fat percentage, hydration, heart rate, and sleep quality are just some of the measurable biometrics.
 However, fitness trackers aren’t only designed for workout buffs.
 Anyone looking to monitor and improve their general health can make use of them.

 For fitness trackers to collect accurate data and provide the most utility to their wearers, they need incredibly accurate sensors.
 The more precise a sensor is, the more powerful processors it uses, which typically consume more power.

-That’s where Ambiq’s ultra-low-power microcontrollers (MCUs) come in.
-Leaders in biometric sensor technology, such as Valencell, are partnering with Ambiq to help sensor and processor components maintain a low power profile while maintaining supreme accuracy.
+That’s where Ambiq’s ultra-low-power System on Chips (SoCs) come in.
+Leaders in biometric sensor technology, such as Valencell, are partnering with Ambiq® to help sensor and processor components maintain a low power profile while maintaining supreme accuracy.

 Not only is the market growing at a quick rate, but the technical capabilities behind biometrics are advancing quickly as well.
 Reportedly, Amazon is working on a voice-activated wrist-worn device that can track our emotions.
 Consumers must be noticing the positive effect of fitness trackers and wearable devices because the biometrics market has exploded in recent years.
 According to Global Market Insights, the biometrics market size was $12 billion in 2016.
 That number is expected to balloon to $50 billion in 2024.